Hexasodium metaphosphate, Calgon S, Glassy sodium

 P4 + 5O2 → 2P2O5

-Sodium hexametaphosphate is used as a sequestrant which improves the quality and stability of the food products.
+Sodium hexametaphosphate is used as a sequestrant that improves food products' quality and stability.
 It is used under E number E425i.
 Artificial maple syrup, canned milk, cheese powders and dips, imitation cheese, whipped topping, packaged egg whites, roast beef, fish fillets, fruit jelly, frozen desserts, salad dressing, herring, breakfast cereal, ice cream, beer, and bottled beverages, among other foods, can contain sodium hexametaphosphate.

-Sodium hexametaphosphate is used for water softening and detergents.
-Also used as a dispersing agent to break down clay and other soil types.
-One of the lesser-known uses for sodium hexametaphosphate is as a deflocculant in the making of terra sigillata, a ceramic technique using a fine particled slip.
+Sodium hexametaphosphate is used for water softening and detergents and as a dispersing agent to break down clay and other soil types.
+One of the lesser-known uses for sodium hexametaphosphate is as a deflocculant in making terra sigillata, a ceramic technique using a fine particled slip.